Bifteki (Greek Burger) — Juicy, Herby & Easy

-*Its name is derived from the French word bifteck, (steak, a slice of meat or fish for frying or stewing).
+Fun fact: The name bifteki comes from the French word bifteck, meaning steak or a slice of meat prepared for frying or stewing.

 Here is what you need